 Discussion

-The DSD algorithm provides a novel and objective tool for evaluating shifts in parameter values that govern natural populations, such as carrying capacity and population growth rates.
+The DSD algorithm provides a novel tool for evaluating shifts in parameter values that govern density-dependent populations, such as carrying capacity and population growth rates.
 As illustrated with our simulations and case studies, the DSD algorithm can not only identify and quantify parameter changes but also assess uncertainty in potential break points and help detect time frames where additional research should be focused.
 We recommend that the model selection approach be used to identify a list of potential break points and break point combinations, and the weighting tool be used to evaluate the strength of evidence for each potential break, providing a clear direction to focus downstream research on changing dynamic processes.
 Characterizing dynamic transitions in population time series data has been hindered by a lack of a common, accessible, and empirical approaches [2].
 Most assessments of break points in ecological research are ad hoc [12,14–17], introducing the potential for bias in break point selection, particularly in cases where nonlinear dynamics are likely to occur.
 Our DSD algorithm directly addresses this gap in tools, using an information-theoretic, model selection approach and a framework that can incorporate a variety nonlinear population models to assess ecological processes.

-The core novelty of our tool lies in the model selection approach used within the DSD algorithm, which allows for greater accuracy than many previous break point detection models [1].
+The core novelty of our tool lies in the model selection procedure used within the DSD algorithm, which allows for greater accuracy than previous break point detection models [1].
 The DSD additionally allows users to assess the confidence in a given break point, as well as providing a measure of which break points are likely to appear together, if multiple dynamic shifts have occurred.
-Information-theoretic approaches such as model selection using AIC, although capable of detecting small changes to parameters, may be prone to over-fitting, particularly when data are limited [36].
+Information-theoretic approaches such as model selection using AIC, may be prone to over-fitting, particularly when data are limited [36].
 Thus, we used AICc, the Akaike Information Criterion corrected for small sample sizes, as the selection criterion within the DSD algorithm.
 AICc is generally recommended in place of AIC in situations where small samples sizes are being examined as it incorporates a penalty term that is inversely related to the number of observations.
 As sample size increases, the penalty for model complexity is reduced and AICc approaches AIC [36].
 Break point detection methods must incorporate a compromise between sensitivity and penalty for over-parameterization [1].
 We examined the performance of both AICc (here) and AIC (in Appendix S1) and found that using AICc performed best for our simulated data.
 The DSD algorithm aides in the interpretation of break points by incorporating a metric based on Akaike weights, which allows users to assess the relative ‘strength’ of multiple breaks.
 Where many tools aim to identify points at which parameter changes occur, the DSD algorithm provides a measure of the confidence in each break, as well as a measure of how differing break sets perform in explaining variation in the data relative to each other.